The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Here you can see Jötuhellir cave on the west bank, Sölvahellir is on the east bank

-I haven't got a photo of Sölvahellir, but you can see a photo of it on page 15 in the aforementioned detailed survey on Goðafoss made by Fornleifastofnun Íslands, the Institute of Archaeology of Iceland.
-The cave is on the east bank of the river, around 1.2 m high, and 1 m wide.
+I haven't got a photo of Sölvahellir, but you can see a picture on page 15 of the aforementioned detailed survey of Goðafoss by Fornleifastofnun Íslands, the Institute of Archaeology of Iceland.

 Þorgeir Ljósvetningagoði & the ChristianizationÞorgeir ljósvetningagoði

-Þorgeir Ljósvetningagoði as depicted at the Saga Museum in Reykjavík, which I recommend visiting while in Iceland
+Þorgeir Ljósvetningagoði, as depicted at the Saga Museum in Reykjavík, which I recommend visiting while in Iceland

-The name Goðafoss - the Waterfall of the Gods might have come about from a very important event in Iceland's history.
-Back in the year 1000, the Lawspeaker Þorgeir Þorkelsson Ljósvetningagoði (born 940) was faced with a difficult decision at Alþingi; the old Viking Parliament at Þingvellir in southwest Iceland.
+Back in the year 1000, the Lawspeaker Þorgeir Þorkelsson Ljósvetningagoði (born 940) was faced with a difficult decision at Alþingi, the old Viking Parliament at Þingvellir in southwest Iceland.

 Þorgeir was both a Goði - a Chieftain, which means that he represented the chieftainship of the Ljósavatn district at Alþingi and the Lawspeaker at Alþingi from 985-1001, which was the highest position.
 So he was a very influential man.